-QE bit.
+QE bit

 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
 When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin are enable.
 When the QE pin is set to 1, the Quad IO2 and IO3 pins are enabled.
-(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground)
+(It is best to set the QE bit to 0 to avoid short issue if the WP# or HOLD# pin is tied directly to the power supply or ground.)

-LB3, LB2, LB1 bits.
+LB3, LB2, LB1 bits